Often overlooked, the Fylde Coast is a diverse stretch of coastline in the North West of England.

-A short walk across the green is the main street, it’s a typical pretty village street.
+A short walk across the green is the main street, and it’s a typical pretty village street.

 The main street has plenty of cafes, boutiques and antique shops.
 Although we didn’t visit on this occasion, there’s a quaint shopping arcade where we used to buy “oldie worldly sweets”!

-From our point of view, access was fine with dropped kerbs but slightly hindered by pavement advertising boards, stock and seating areas for cafes.
+From our point of view, access was OK with dropped kerbs but slightly hindered by pavement advertising boards, stock and seating areas for cafes.

-Don’t get me wrong, you can easily navigate through, but on a busy day, I would imagine this would be quite stressful.
+Don’t get me wrong, you can easily navigate through, but I would imagine this would be pretty stressful on a busy day.

 Website: Lytham, St Annes-on-Sea

-It was time to head up the coast, I was pleased to see they’ve demolished Pontins on the way into Blackpool, it was an eyesore!
+It was time to head up the coast.
+I was pleased to see they demolished Pontins on the way into Blackpool, and it was an eyesore!

-For families and thrill seekers, Blackpool has everything.
-If you like the British seaside experience, it’s utopia.
+For families and thrill-seekers, Blackpool has everything.
+If you like the British seaside experience, it’s a utopia.